INCORPORATED

 Ask about any applicable back-up service period.
 For example, a company may provide you with a twelve month "FREE service period" for a chemical soil barrier treatment where the termite controller is confident a complete barrier is in place around the entire foot-print or perimeter of the building.
 This annual service period may be extended annually thereafter (at the customers option) provided necessary regular inspections and other essential control measures are carried out as recommended.

-Be wary of companies that offer a 10 or 20 year warranty as this commits you for that period, so you have to obtain (pay for) regular inspections and other work whether or not you want it.
-Such a long term warranty offer is usually unrealistic and a sign of short-term intentions.
+Be wary of companies offering a 10 or 20 year warranty as this commits you for that period, so you have to obtain (pay for) regular inspections and other work whether or not you want it.
+Such a long term warranties are often unrealistic and unreliable.